Skip to content

 Why Choose Our Eye Clinic for Myopia Management?

-Our Troy, Ohio eye clinic provides experienced myopia management and pediatric eye care for nearsightedness.
-We proudly serve families throughout Troy and surrounding areas of Miami County.
-We understand that every child’s vision develops differently, which is why we take a personalized approach to myopia control using evidence-based treatments.
+Our Troy, Ohio, clinic provides myopia management and pediatric eye care.
+We serve families throughout Troy and the surrounding areas of Miami County.
+Every child’s vision develops differently, so we tailor myopia control using proven treatments.

 Frequently Asked Questions About Myopia Management in Troy, Ohio